-Campfire Tales November 13, 2012Posted by nrhatch in Fiction, Fun & Games, Word Play.
+Campfire Tales November 13, 2012Posted by nrhatch in Fiction, Word Play.

 Remember sitting around the campfire, or elsewhere in the dark, telling ghost stories designed to scare each other silly?